Natural Foods Merchandiser logo

 • Pantry items such as rice and pasta remain popular as Bi-Rite’s consumers cook at home more due to inflation.

 As part of Natural Foods Merchandiser’s 2023 Market Overview, we talked with five independent natural products retailers to provide a more colorful, nitty-gritty picture of the forces and trends influencing business so far this year.
 These retailers’ stories are being published online on consecutive Tuesdays: Kimberton Whole Foods, on Sept.
 10; Earth Fare, Sept.
 17; BiRite published on Sept.
-24; St. Vrain Market is set to publish on Oct.
-1; and Bristol Farms will publish on Oct.
+24; St. Vrain Market on Oct.
+1; and Bristol Farms on Oct.
 8.

 San Francisco’s acclaimed Bi-Rite Family of Businesses has been taking care of customers for more than 80 years.
 When it began, Bi-Rite was a slip of a shop, a classic corner store attached to a neighborhood.
 Today, the family-owned company, helmed by second-generation owner Sam Mogannam, includes three retail locations, a creamery, and a catering and commissary kitchen.